larryclaman/privateaks/README.md

 # Private AKS & GitHub runner

-This repo contains two main assets:
+### Purpose / Scenario
+Enterprise Azure customers often have security controls requiring the use of a private AKS cluster (eg the cluster's API server has no public endpoints).
+However, using a private cluster breaks existing continuous integration / continuous deployment (CICD) solutions unless one also deploys a private runner.

+This repo provides a working solution to this scenario.
+It contains instructions and artifacts to easily and quickly deploy a demo that can be used as part of a broader customer discussion.

+There are two main assets in the repo:
 1) An ARM template to deploy a private private AKS cluster, a VM, and a VNET.
 The VM will be used as a private GitHub runner
 2) A GitHub workflow that deploys a sample voting app to the private AKS cluster

-You will need to fork a copy of this repo into your own GitHub Account or Org.
+You will need to fork a copy of this repo into your own GitHub Account or Org prior to using it.

 ## ARM Template
 The arm template creates: